 Routing algorithm– Both uses the same SPF algorithm to make routing decisions.

-Metric– Both uses the metric as the cost of sending packets out to the interface and we can modify using the <auto-cost reference-bandwidth ref-bw> router configuration mode command.
-The command only affects the OSPF metric where it was configured.
+The above command only affects the OSPF metric where it was configured.
 For example, if we use the command for Version3, it does not affect the Version2 routing metrics.

 Areas– The concept areas are the same as the area in OSPFv2